 (Data ∩ Water) Terms

-To further explore this sentiment, I gather here, a list of fifty-three terms shared between the two domains.
+To further explore this sentiment, I gather here, a list of fifty-eight terms shared between the two domains.
 The list is sorted in alphabetical order.
 Let’s dive in.

 Started and open-sourced at Lyft, Amundsen is a data discovery tool.
 It provides a powerful search experience by indexing all data resources and performing page-rank style search based on usage metrics.